PFAS Is Spreading Through Municipal Agendas Faster Than Groundwater

 |---|---|---|---|

-In a single quarter, PFAS events exploded from single digits to 119, across 80 towns in 22 states.
+PFAS events went from single digits per quarter to 94 in Q1 2026 alone, across 68 towns in 22 states.
+Q2 is on pace to match or exceed Q1.
 This isn't gradual adoption.
 It's a regulatory compliance wave hitting simultaneously, driven by federal and state deadlines converging.

 Where It's Showing Up